 New York State joins the nation in marking February as Teen Dating Abuse Awareness Month.
 View Governor Cuomo’s proclamation.

 Check out these ideas and get involved to prevent dating abuse in your community.
 You may help save someone’s life.

 Be an active bystander.
 Speak up against any acts of dating abuse you see, whenever you see it.
 If someone is being treated in a way that makes you feel uncomfortable, step in.
 When you see people targeting someone online, don’t ignore it, at least change the subject.
 Share this “ICanDoSomethingNY” video with your friends and check out the Resource Card (pdf) HTML (Web page) for more information.

-Turn your school, community, and social media accounts orange for love.
-Wear orange on Tuesday February 13, 2018 or all month long.
-Wear orange shirts, nail polish, ribbons, hair extensions, face paint, shoelaces, or anything else!
+Turn your school, community, and social media accounts orange for love to raise awareness about teen dating abuse. #Orange4Love Day is Tuesday, February 12, 2019.
+Wear orange shirts, nail polish, ribbons, hair extensions, face paint, shoelaces, or anything else, to show your support.

 Schools and youth programs can raise awareness of teen dating violence in a variety of ways: